- About Us

 Absolutely!
 A couple of important points to keep in mind if another adult besides you will bring your child(ren) to Music Together classes.

 An absolutely essential component of the education value of our program is adult participation.
 Please educate your child's caregiver on the importance of participation - no matter how engaging, fun, and warm the Music Together teacher is, the child will tend to model her behavior after her caregiver.
-If Grandma or Nanny won't sing, it's likely the child will be reluctant to participate whole-heartedly.
+If Grandma or Nanny won't sing, it's the child may be reluctant to participate whole-heartedly.

 A second absolutely essential component of Music Together is sharing the music *together* at home!
 You're paying good money for this high-quality program.
 Allow your child to glean the most benefit from it!
 Listen to the CD with your child, and sing the songs as you go about life together, changing the lyrics to fit your activities and moods (as we do in class).
 Ask the adult who comes to Music Together class to fill you in on the class activities, and try one or two of them yourself.